git/git-scm.com/README.md

 $ git sparse-checkout set layouts content static assets hugo.yml data script
 $ git reset --hard
 ```
+> [!NOTE]
+> If you _already_ have a full clone and wish to accelerate development by focusing only on a small subset of the pages, you may want to run the `git sparse-checkout set [...]` command mentioned above.

 Here is a detailed list of the relevant directories: